sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 #### Test steps
-* Conifgure Maximum number of vteps supported and divide across n number of spines.
-In this test case we are are using sample as 3 spines.
+* Configure the same number of vteps across all leafs.
+Number of vteps will be taken as user input while running the script.
 * Configure EBGP/IBGP as underlay protocol.
-* Configure IBGP as overlay protocol for remote mac learning.
+* Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
 * Verify that different route types are learned and shown in database.